rustyrazorblade/cassandra/doc/source/operating/backups.rst

 Listing Snapshots
 ***************************
 To list snapshots use the ``nodetool listsnapshots`` command.
-All the snapshots that we created in the preceding examples get listed.
+All the snapshots that we created in the preceding examples get listed:

 ::